Ganpatsingh05/GROOT-/README.md

 2. **Practical Skills**
    - Hands-on experience with branching and merging workflows
-   - Practical exposure to merge conflict identification and resolution
    - Experience in building a CLI tool with Python

 3. **Professional Development**